locxter/setup-script/README.md

 ## Dependencies

-I generally try to minimize dependencies, but I'm a one man crew and can therefore only support Linux Mint/Ubuntu as I'm running it myself.
+I generally try to minimize dependencies, but I'm a one man crew and can therefore only support Debian-based Linux distributions as I'm running one myself.
 Anyway, you need to have the following packages installed for everything to work properly:

 - Everything needed is already preinstalled on modern Linux Mint versions.